-Former Representative Anthony Weiner Officially Labelled Level One Sex Offender
+Former Representative Anthony Weiner Officially Labeled Level One Sex Offender

-While former Rep. Anthony Weiner is finally beginning to close the chapter on the sexting scandal that derailed his life, it seems that the former Democratic Congressman will carry a permanent mark with him moving forward.
+While former Rep. Anthony Weiner is finally beginning to close the chapter on the sexting scandal that derailed his life, it seems that the former Democratic congressman will carry a permanent mark with him moving forward.
 As previously reported by The Inquisitr, Anthony’s political career has fallen apart multiple times due to scandals involving sexting.
-In 2011, Weiner used his public Twitter account to send a link to one of his female followers, which contained a sexually explicit photograph of himself.
+In 2011, Weiner used his public Twitter account to send a link to one of his female followers, a link which contained a sexually explicit photograph of himself.

 After days of denying his involvement, he eventually admitted that he spent years exchanging explicit photos and messages with multiple women.
-Although he resigned from Congress, two years later, Weiner returned to politics in 2013 as a candidate in the New York City mayoral race.
-However, he found himself embroiled in yet another sexting scandal and did not win the Democratic primaries.
+Although he resigned from Congress, two years later, Weiner returned to politics — in 2013 — as a candidate in the New York City mayoral race.
+However, he found himself embroiled in yet another sexting scandal, and did not win the Democratic primaries.

 Anthony managed to find consulting and lobbying work, but things came to a halt when it came to light that Weiner had sexted a 15-year-old girl from North Carolina.
 After months of investigating, Weiner surrendered himself to the FBI and began a 21 month-long prison sentence in November of 2017.